leg100/pug/README.md

 ## Getting started

-Pug requires `terraform` to be installed on your system (or `tofu` via `--program=tofu`).
+Pug requires `terraform` to be installed on your system.

 The first time you run `pug`, it'll recursively search sub-directories in the current working directory for terraform root modules.

-For each module it finds, it'll attempt to run `terraform workspace list`, to search for workspaces belonging to the module.

-For each workspace it finds, it'll attempt to run `terraform show -json`, to retrieve the workspace's state.

 To get started with some pre-existing root modules, clone this repo, change into the `./demos/getting_started` directory, and start pug: